Makeblock-official/micropython-api-doc/docs/codey&rocky/codey/Face Panel.rst

 .. function:: set_pixel(pos_x, pos_y, status)

-   Set the brightness and deactivation status of a single pixel of the panel.
-Parameters：
+   Set the brightness and deactivation status of a single pixel of the panel, Parameters：

     - *pos_x* The coordinates of the x-axis for the pixel on the panel.
 The parameter range is ``0 ~ 15``.
     - *pos_y* The coordinates of the y-axis for the pixel on the panel.
 The parameter range is ``0 ~ 7``.